 Everyone needs help sometimes.
 It’s hard to stop drinking by yourself.
 Between the social pressures, the personal pressures, and the withdrawal symptoms, most people need help to stop drinking.

 People need different kinds of help.
 After all, every person is different.
 In the same way, every addiction is different.
-A trained medical professional can help you or someone you love determine the best way to stop drinking.
+A trained medical professional can help you or someone you love determines the best way to stop drinking.

 Depending on the severity of their alcoholism, someone may need detox, inpatient rehab, or just an intensive outpatient program.
 There is treatment available for every alcoholic that can help them get sober.
-Educating yourself and being there when they are ready for help could be just the thing they need assist them in getting sober.
+Educating yourself and being there when they are ready for help could be just the thing they need to assist them in getting sober.